Microsoft/azure-docs.pt-pt/articles/azure-resource-manager/resource-group-template-functions-logical.md

     }
 ```

-O resultado do exemplo anterior é:
+A saída do exemplo anterior é:

 | Name | Tipo | Value |
 | ---- | ---- | ----- |